lumenpink/andrewrico.com-2020/src/FAQ/FAQ.md

 The brand that Andrew rico Use to promote his producs and services

 ## Who is Andrew Rico?
-Andrew rico is a web developer based out Florida,  his sperties are on languges such Javascript, HTML and CSS
+Andrew rico is a web developer based in Florida, his expertise are on languages such Javascript, HTML and CSS

-## Is Andrew Rico available for hire??
+## Is Andrew Rico available for hire?
 Yes.
 In-house, Remote or Freelance

-<a href="/">GO BACK TO HOMEPAGE</a>
+<a href="/"><< GO BACK TO HOMEPAGE</a>